ZachSaucier/Just-Read/README.md

 #### Q: I can't buy the Premium version on Chrome's webstore.
 What can I do?

 Chrome's webstore prevents Chrome extensions from being bought in some regions.
+You *could* use a VPN to circumvent these restrictions.
 As an alternative, you can contact me at support@justread.link to arrange an alternative way of payment.

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*